 Storage APIs is a family of APIs used by third-party hardware, software, and storage providers to develop components that enhance several vSphere features and solutions.

-This Storage publication describes a number of Storage APIs that contribute to your storage environment.
-For information about other APIs from this family, including vSphere APIs - Data Protection, see the VMware Web site.
+This Storage publication describes several Storage APIs that contribute to your storage environment.
+For information about other APIs from this family, including vSphere APIs - Data Protection, see the VMware website.

 vSphere APIs for Storage Awareness

-Also known as VASA, these APIs, either supplied by third-party vendors or offered by VMware, enable communication between vCenter Server and underlying storage.
+Also known as VASA, these APIs, either supplied by third-party vendors or offered by VMware, enable communications between vCenter Server and underlying storage.
 Through VASA, storage entities can inform vCenter Server about their configurations, capabilities, and storage health and events.
-In return, in certain environments, VASA can deliver VM storage requirements from vCenter Server to a storage entity and ensure that the storage layer meets the requirements.
+In return, VASA can deliver VM storage requirements from vCenter Server to a storage entity and ensure that the storage layer meets the requirements.

 vSphere APIs for Array Integration

 These APIs, also known as VAAI, include the following components:

 Hardware Acceleration APIs.
 Help arrays to integrate with vSphere, so that vSphere can offload certain storage operations to the array.
 This integration significantly reduces CPU overhead on the host.
 See Storage Hardware Acceleration.